thegiftofgabes/fantasypunk-netlify/content/quickstart/_07-common-moves.md

 If everyone agrees on the Proposal, it just happens.

-If you did not receive one or more dice from everyone else, ask “What will happen if I don’t roll a 6?"
-Players who did not give dice suggest an Alternative.
+If one or more Players did not offer you a die, ask those players “What will happen if I don’t roll a 6?", and they will suggest one or more Alternatives.

-Roll he dice you have collected.
+Roll the dice you have collected.
 If you get a 6, the proposal happens.
-Otherwise, the Alternative takes place.
+Otherwise, choose one of the Alternatives presented.

 Add all of the collected dice to the Party Pool.

-## cultivate realities
+## learn about the tale

+When you want to **learn more about the Tale**...

-When you want to invite another player to elaborate on an aspect of the Tale, ask them a question about an event, a relationshop, a location or a GM character.
+When you want to pull another Player into the Tale to elaborate on an aspect of the Tale, ask them a question about an event, a relationshop, a location or a GM character.

 • Is your character telling the truth?
 • What’s your character really feeling?